rachmanzz/AlertlightJS/README.md

 #Remember
-Remember to load boostrap, sweet-alert, and Jquery script
+Remember to load sweet-alert, and Jquery script
 #other
 http://rachmanzz.github.io/alertifylight/